-The CTBT CC consisted of officials from the NPS, NECSA, DIRCO and the Council for Geosciences (CGS).
+The CTBT CC consisted of officials from the NPS, NECSA, DIRCO and the Council for Geoscience (CGS).

 During the period under review, the CTBT CC discussed the construction and certification of a Radionuclide (RN) laboratory, Noble Gas (NG) system and a RN station in the country.
-Delegations to international meetings of the CTBTO were advised on negotiation positions.
+Furthermore, the Non-Proliferation Council approved the participation of SSA and DI in the CTBT CC.